vanmars/beep-boop/README.md

 * Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
 * Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"

+## Specifiations
+1. Behavior: The program returns a range of numbers from 0 to the user's inputted number.
+* Input: "thirty"
+* Output: "Please enter a number, and use _digits_ rather than letters."

+2. Behavior: The program returns a range of numbers from 0 to the user's inputted number.
+* Input: "4"
+* Output: "0, 1, 2, 3, 4"

+3. Behavior: If the user's inputted number contains a 1, the program returns "Beep."
+* Input: "123"
+* Output: "Beep"

+4. Behavior: If the user's inputted number contains a 2, the program returns "Boop."
+* Input: "123"
+* Output: "Boop"

+5. Behavior: If the user's inputted number contains a 3, the program returns "Won't you be my neighbor?".
+* Input: "123"
+* Output: "Won't you be my neighbor?"

 ## Setup/Installation Requirements

 To View Project: